bertinshawd/LambdaValidate/README.md

 ### Groovy Flavour

 An instance field of type `ConstraintFunction` can be used with `ConstraintFunction.of(Closure)` to create a validation function from a groovy closure.
+Because groovy can consider any `def` to be `Object` because of minimal compile time type checking, the type must be explicitly give and not be picked up by the validator.
 Due to groovy's closure's being implemented as classes, they could cause issues with multiple inheritance for implementing parties.
 While there are facilities to coerce closure literals to a specific class using the `MetaClass` class and the `asType(Class)`, I could not get the necessary meta-object protocol magic to work.

 As with Java8, while this could be used with a static field, the scope of the instance members used for validation would not be available, so it's not advisable.
 Again, as with Java8 It's advisable to make it `final` since constraints are immutable.